 On this page...

 In common with many marine animals, fishes that live on coral reefs have a two-part life history: a relatively sedentary adult phase on the reef, and a potentially very mobile pelagic larval phase in open water.
-One major question our research seeks to answer is "where do the larvae spend th
+One major question our research seeks to answer is "where do the larvae spend their pelagic period".

 Research Scientist: Dr Jeff Leis